 Two shots in the body, one in the head.
 The Mozambique drill originated with a mercenary fighting in Mozambique.
 The practice is simple; aim twice for center of mass, and then once against another point on the target that looks particularly squishy (the forehead or neck on most biomorphs, for instance).
 A Mozambique drill can only be attempted with a weapon with the semiautomatic firing mode, and consumes three rounds of ammunition.
-The attack is treated as if the weapon had the Reliable quality (if the weapon has the Unreliable quality, it loses it instead of gaining Reliable), and gains a +10 accuracy bonus as if it were a normal burst.
+The attack is treated as if the weapon had the Reliable quality, and gains a +10 accuracy bonus as if it were a normal burst.
 All three shots are treated as a single attack.